-Require U2F with Okta · Cloudflare for Teams documentation
+Require U2F with Okta

 You can begin building U2F policies by testing your Okta integration.

-Navigate to the Settings > Authentication section of the Teams Dashboard.
+Navigate to the Settings > Authentication section of the Zero Trust Dashboard.
 Next, choose the row for Okta and click Test.

 Cloudflare Access will prompt you to login with your Okta account.
 For the purposes of the test, use a second factor option like an app-based code.
 Okta will return